 - Food Safety Modernization Act

-Passed in December 2010, the Food Safety Modernization Act (FSMA) aimed to transform the FDA’s approach to food safety to one focused on prevention rather than response.
-The anti-retaliation provisions of the FSMA state that any employee engaged in the “manufacture, processing, packing, transporting, distribution, reception, holding, or importation of food” may not be retaliated against because she either raised objections concerning FSMA violations at her workplace or reported behavior to the government that she reasonably believed constituted a violation of the FSMA.
+Passed in January 2011, the Food Safety Modernization Act (FSMA) aimed to transform the FDA’s approach to food safety to one focused on prevention rather than response.
+The anti-retaliation provisions of the FSMA state that any employee engaged in the “manufacture, processing, packing, transporting, distribution, reception, holding, or importation of food” may not retaliate against an employee because she either raised objections concerning FSMA violations at her workplace or reported behavior to the government that she reasonably believed constituted a violation of the FSMA.

 - Whistleblower Protection Act (WPA) for Federal Employees

-Under the WPA, a federal agency and its supervisors may not take, or threaten to take, an adverse personnel action against any employee or applicant because of his or her disclosure of information about what he or she reasonably believes to be: a violation of a law, rule or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.
+Under the WPA, most federal agencies and their supervisors may not take, or threaten to take, an adverse personnel action against any employee or applicant because of her disclosure of information about what she reasonably believes to be: a violation of a law, rule or regulation; gross mismanagement; gross waste of funds; an abuse of authority; or a substantial and specific danger to public health or safety.
 This means that employees of government agencies that regulate food production and processing have statutory protections against supervisory retaliation.

 The Whistleblower Protection Enhancement Act (WPEA), passed in November 2012, closed many loopholes that existed in the WPA.
 The law offers an array of protections to food safety whistleblowers at the USDA and FDA in situations where they might previously have suffered punishment for raising safety concerns.
-The WPEA now ensures that federal employees are now protected from retaliation even in cases where the employee: is not the first person to disclose the misconduct; blows the whistle within the course of her job duties; makes the disclosure to a supervisor rather than an outside agency; merely discloses the consequences of a policy decision; or does not have undeniable proof of government misconduct.
+The WPEA ensures that federal employees are now protected from retaliation even in cases where the employee: is not the first person to disclose the misconduct; blows the whistle within the course of her job duties; makes the disclosure to a supervisor rather than an outside agency.

 - Wrongful Termination Laws at the State Level